 We also work with many people who at some point in their lives begin to experience a mid-life dissatisfaction or a loss of direction and purpose.
 We show you in very simple way what is going on and how to accept and to gain a new perspective on your life.

 We also run workshops and courses for businesses throughout the Midlands and the UK.
 We work with companies including Capital One, Advent, the Bank of Ireland, Precision Recruitment, University of Leicester and more.

 We are based in Leicestershire and and run our mindfulness and Compassion events in London, Birmingham and all over UK and now in Europe and Australia.

 “Suryacitta,“ cosmic man!
 Beautiful jewels, gems and facets of wisdom.
 Fearless learning into the edges was inspiring.”
 Dennis

 Suryacitta Malcolm Smith, is one of the most experienced mindfulness teachers in the UK, starting his practice in 1989.
-He is the author of three books, ‘finding contentment through mindfulness’ published in 2011 and Mindfulness and Compassion – Embracing life with Loving Kindness, 2015.
+He is the author of five books, ‘finding contentment through mindfulness’ published in 2011 and Mindfulness and Compassion – Embracing life with Loving Kindness, 2015.
 Both published by Ivy Press, and A Mindful life, Who’s this in the shower with me, how to get out of your head and start living.